compbiozurich/UZH-BIO392/course-results/2020/Nina-Desboeufs/Day-04.md

 > **Comment**: easy to work with (compare sequences, primer design etc) but do not contain much more genomic information.

 ### MPEG-G
-The Moving Picture Expert Group (MPEG-G)
+The Moving Picture Expert Group (MPEG-G) is a compressed text-based format.
+It consists of either a single read or a paired sequence read and its associated sequencing and alignment.

 > **Use**: to compress, store, transmit and process sequencing data.
 Design for **high-throughput sequencing**.
-It offers the following functions: data streaming, compressed file concatenation, genomic studies aggregation.
+It offers the following functions: data streaming, compressed file concatenation, genomic studies aggregation, selective encryption of sequencing data and metadata, annotation and linkage of genomic segments, incremental update of sequencing data and metadata.

+### Which format for which use(s), thoughts.
+* which would you use for storing called variants?
+> VCF, provides a lot of information about the variants and is really explicit.
+* which for full archival purposes?
+> SAM or one of the compressed format (BAM or CHRAM) ?
+If it's just the sequence, then FASTA.
+* for browser visualisation?
+> VCF, since various tools are available.